-Interview With Mike Rosone: The Value of Maintenance Contracts for HVAC Service Providers
+(Interview) Mike Rosone: The Value of Maintenance Contracts in HVAC

 Michael Rosone is the Vice President of Sales and Marketing for Arista Air Conditioning, one of the largest HVAC/R service providers in the New York metro area.
 Michael has over 30 years of sales and sales leadership experience.